sunqiankidult/List-IRGAN/README.md

 # List-IRGAN
-This is the codes, data and experiment results for IST597-001 project List-IRGAN.
+This is the codes, data ,experiment results and the paperfor the project List-IRGAN.